Clerical marriage

-Clerical marriage is practice of allowing Christian clergy (those who have already been ordained) to marry.
+Clerical marriage is the practice of allowing Christian clergy (those who have already been ordained) to marry.
 This practice is distinct from allowing married persons to become clergy.
-Clerical marriage is admitted among Protestants, including both Anglicans and Lutherans.
-Some Protestant clergy and their children have played an essential role in literature, philosophy, science, and education in Early Modern Europe.
+Clerical marriage is admitted among Protestants, including both Lutherans and Anglicans.

 Many Eastern Churches (Assyrian Church of the East, Eastern Orthodox, Oriental Orthodox, or Eastern Catholic), while allowing married men to be ordained, do not allow clerical marriage after ordination: their parish priests are often married, but must marry before being ordained to the priesthood.
+Eastern Lutheran clergy are permitted to marry after being ordained, and married Eastern Lutherans are eligible to become clergy.
 Within the lands of the Eastern Christendom, priests' children often became priests and married within their social group, establishing a tightly knit hereditary caste among some Eastern Christian communities.

-The Catholic Church forbids clerical marriage.
-The Latin Catholic Church as a rule requires clerical celibacy for the priesthood, but Eastern Catholic Churches do not require clerical celibacy for the priesthood and the Latin Catholic Church occasionally relaxes the discipline in special cases, such as the conversion of a married Anglican priest who wishes to be ordained a Catholic priest.
+The Latin Catholic Church as a rule requires clerical celibacy for the priesthood since the Gregorian Reform in the late 11th century under the influence of Bernard of Clairvaux, but Eastern Catholic Churches do not require clerical celibacy for the priesthood and the Latin Catholic Church occasionally relaxes the discipline in special cases, such as the conversion of a married Anglican priest who wishes to be ordained a Catholic priest.
 (Celibacy is, however, a requirement to become a bishop.)